Your Moving Day Survival Guide

 by Kristie Wheeles

-1. Start With a Moving Day Essentials Bag
+1. Pack a Moving Day Essentials Bag

-• Important documents (IDs, passports, contracts)
+• Important documents such as IDs, passports, and contracts

 • Chargers for phones and laptops